f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 description:

 -   ‘Ads’ - the application contains advertising.
--   ‘Tracking’ - the application tracks and reports your activity to somewhere without your consent.
-It’s commonly used for when developers obtain crash logs without the user’s consent, or when an app is useless without some kind of authentication.
--   ‘NonFreeNet’ - the application relies on computational services that are impossible to replace or that the replacement cannot be connected to without major changes to the app.
+-   ‘Tracking’ - user or activity data is tracked or leaks, by default.
+    True if the app or a feature can not be used without collecting and sharing such data, or doing requests to a data collecting network service (regard- less if the service is based on free software, or not).
+For example, activity-based down-loading of weather data, maps, avatars etc. (data hosting and delivery services), or uploading of crash logs etc.
+-   ‘NonFreeNet’ - the application contains a feature that uses a non-free network service which is impossible, or not easy to replace.
+Replacement requires changes to the app or service.
+This antifeature would not apply, if there is a simple configuration option that allows pointing the app to a running instance of an alternative, publicly available, self-hostable, free software server solution.
 -   ‘NonFreeAdd’ - the application promotes non-free add-ons, such that the app is effectively an advert for other non-free software.
 -   ‘NonFreeDep’ - the application depends on a non-free application